kRamekar/Growth_Dashboard/README.md

 - Plug in your data source
 - Add new KPIs or visuals
 - Adjust filters and date ranges
-- Customize layout, colors, and branding
+- Customise layout, colors, and branding

 You're welcome to fork this repo or submit pull requests if you build something on top of it!